Tuesday, January 31, 2012

 So if the Patriots lose this one, it will, for all practical purposes, prove, "You can't win without cheating."

-No, there's no direct evidence that the Patriots cheated in ANY of their 3 Super Bowl wins.
-As that great New Englander, Jed Bartlet (played by Martin Sheen on The West Wing), would say, you don't want your tombstone to read, "Post hoc, ergo propter hoc."
+No, there's no direct evidence that the Patriots cheated in any of their 3 Super Bowl wins.
+As that great fictional New Englander, Jed Bartlet (played by Martin Sheen on The West Wing), would say, you don't want your tombstone to read, "Post hoc, ergo propter hoc."
 That's Latin for "After it, therefore because of it."
 Or, as President Bartlet explains, "One thing follows the other, therefore it was caused by the other.
 But it's not always true.
 In fact it's hardly ever true."

 I don't know about "hardly ever," but it is a tricky analogy.
 Last season, I did just this kind of an analysis for the aforementioned Jets-Patriots Playoff: 5 reasons why the Jets could win it, and 3 why they might not.
 And the Jets won.
 A is followed by B, therefore A caused B. Not in that case: The Jets would have won whether I wrote that blog post or not.